-- o All proposed setbacks, buffers, screening and landscaping. - A general description of other proposed signs including number, location, type and size of all signs.
+- o All proposed setbacks, buffers, screening and landscaping. - O A general description of other proposed signs including number, location, type and size of all signs.
 Actual approval of signs shall be a part of the administrative review of sign permits.

-- Scale and physical relationship of buildings relative to abutting properties.
-This may be accomplished by providing existing and proposed topographic elevation cross-sections of the site showing proposed structures relative to existing adjacent properties. - Lighting plan. - Pedestrian Connectivity Plan. - Architectural Standards - Conceptual elevations (for mixed use, commercial or non-residential; residential at option of applicant). - Written description of exterior treatments of all principal structures including proposed materials and general architectural design and description of variations, façade fenestration, etc. (for mixed use, commercial or non-residential; residential at option of applicant).
+- O Scale and physical relationship of buildings relative to abutting properties.
+This may be accomplished by providing existing and proposed topographic elevation cross-sections of the site showing proposed structures relative to existing adjacent properties. - o Lighting plan. - o Pedestrian Connectivity Plan. - Architectural Standards - O Conceptual elevations (for mixed use, commercial or non-residential; residential at option of applicant). - Written description of exterior treatments of all principal structures including proposed materials and general architectural design and description of variations, façade fenestration, etc. (for mixed use, commercial or nonresidential; residential at option of applicant).